Assessment at Quincy College

 Assessment at Quincy College primarily focuses on student learning.
 It is important to know that we are meeting the needs and expectations of our students, and it is important to understand how we can improve in doing so.
 Assessment of student learning focuses on College-wide, Program-specific, and Course-specific outcomes that are developed by faculty as content experts.
 It is important that these outcomes reflect what our students can expect to get from one course, a degree or certificate program, and an overall experience at Quincy College.

-To review any of these documents or for help in creating an assessment plan, please contact the Office of Institutional Research and Assessment.
+To review any of these documents or for help in creating an assessment plan, please contact:

 Data Available through Institutional Research and Assessment

 Individual Student Data:

 - Enrollment data – all years and terms enrolled, progression of students through their program of study

 - Demographic Data – gender, race, international student, date of birth, first time student, degree-seeking student, part time or full time student, where our students live (by city)

 - Grades for individual courses and overall GPAs

 - Financial Aid data – years/terms awarded, amount awarded, type of aid awarded